digamesystems/LIDAR/src/esp32_ttminiplus_sd_ds3231/README.md

     device name  -- User Defined
-    distance threshold -- Less than this distance detected by the LIDAR sensor counts as vehicle 'presence' operating mode (currently only opmodeNetwork is supported) SSID -- Network name
+    distance threshold -- Less than this distance detected by the LIDAR sensor counts as vehicle 'presence' operating mode (currently only opmodeThreshold and opmodeCorrelation are supported) SSID -- Network name
     password -- Network password
     serverURL -- Address for http POSTs of JSON messages